krob2610/SupremeBot/README.md

 # Supreme Bot

-A supreme bot, written in python, to grab a list of specified products before they sell out.
+A simple Supreme bot, to grab a list of products before they sell out

 ## Requirements: